kaarthiksundar/resource-constrained-nk/README.md

-# Topological and Spatial N-k Interdiction Problems in Power Systems
+## Topological and Spatial N-k Interdiction in Power Systems